-The curriculum in pre-clinical radiation sciences meets the minimum academic requirements for the bachelor of science degree program in clinical radiation sciences with concentrations in radiography, nuclear medicine technology or radiation therapy offered by the School of Allied Health Professions on the MCV Campus.
+The recommend courses in pre-clinical radiation sciences advising track meets the minimum academic requirements for the bachelor of science degree program in clinical radiation sciences with concentrations in radiography, nuclear medicine technology or radiation therapy offered by the School of Allied Health Professions on the Medical Campus.
 Students intending to apply to a professional program at another institution should consult that institution’s bulletin for specific pre-requisite courses.

 Admission into the program is based on scholastic record, demonstrated aptitude and interest and a personal interview conducted by the departmental admissions committee.

 - Letters of recommendation

 - Get to know the modality

 The curriculum recommended in Pre-Clinical Radiation Sciences advising track meets the minimum academic requirements for admission to the professional program on the Medical Campus.
 Completion of the two-year preparation program offered by the College of Humanities and Sciences does not constitute admission to the professional program on the Medical Campus.
 Students must apply to the professional program on the Medical Campus undergraduate admissions in the spring of the year preceding the year of desired admission.
 For example a student planning to start the program in fall 2013 should apply in spring 2013.

 No additional elective credits are required, but CLRS 101 (Introduction to Clinical Radiation Sciences) is highly recommended

 Students who have completed the prerequisites and have space in their schedule are encouraged to take: UNIV 200, STAT 210 and HPEX 250